 The stand, which is now run by Christiana Monostori and specialises in Malay-style laksa, brimming with fat prawns and tofu, was originally established two decades ago by two Malaysian immigrants.

-If you take a short drive down Stuart Highway, you’ll find Laksa House.
+Take a short drive down Stuart Highway and you’ll find Laksa House.

 At this roadhouse-style eatery, Amye Un, a refugee from Indonesian West Timor, doles out an Indonesian-style version of the soup, topped with spring onions and beansprouts, served in a yellow broth that is ever-so-slightly nutty.

 Zach Green was the chef behind Elijah’s Kitchen

 Green is a celebrated Darwin restaurant that gained a cult following for its focus on Indigenous stories and its artful way with native ingredients.
 When Green, a Gunditjmara and Palawa man who discovered his Indigenous heritage as a 12-year-old, decided to open a pop-up in Fannie Bay, he knew that laksa would be on the menu.

 Darwin's Indigenous pop-up restaurant finds a permanent home on wheels“It’s more about our people, our stories, our food being out in front.
 Elijah’s is leading the way for other Indigenous Australians.
 It’s a platform for their voice."